Here are the answers to some of the most commonly asked questions about being pregnant during the COVID-19 pandemic.

 What happens if I get infected with the flu, or COVID-19 during my pregnancy?

+With the COVID-19 pandemic, it’s important to pay closer attention to certain symptoms.
 If you have fever, cough and difficulty in breathing, consult your doctor immediately.
 It may lead to a respiratory infection or other serious complications.

 Can the virus be passed on from mother to baby in the womb, or upon birth?